 For a while we ate all together, without further incidents or problems.
 We mustn't forget Clara, however, whom we had allowed to sit at the frontier between the two tables, the equator separating what was from what was not.
+Although we paid no attention to

+- 45 the equator separating what was from what was not.
 Although we paid no attention to the situation, we should have.
-Compounding our regrettable oversight was the fact that lethargic3 Eulalia sat across from her so that one night, with the same cordiality with which she had addressed Gus [a family member], Clara asked Eulalia to pass the salad.
-Eulalia affected the haughty disdain4 of offended royalty as she passed the spectral5 salad bowl, filled with dull lettuce and grayish semi-transparent tomatoes which Clara gobbled up, smiling mischievously at the novelty of it all.
+Compounding our regrettable oversight was the fact that lethargic Eulalia sat across from her so that one night, with the same cordiality with which she had addressed Gus [a family member], Clara asked Eulalia to pass the salad.
+Eulalia affected the haughty disdain of offended royalty as she passed the spectral salad bowl, - 50 filled with dull lettuce and grayish semi-transparent tomatoes which Clara gobbled up, smiling mischievously at the novelty of it all.
 She watched us with the same defiance in her eyes that she had on the day she enrolled in a man's subject.
 There was no time to act.
-We just watched her grow pale, then her smile faded away until finally Clara collapsed against the mirror.

-Once the funeral business was over and we sat back down at the table again, we saw that Clara had taken a place on the other side.
+We just watched her grow pale, then her smile faded away until finally Clara collapsed against the mirror. - 55 Once the funeral business was over and we sat back down at the table again, we saw that Clara had taken a place on the other side.
 She was between cousin Baltazar (1940) and a great-uncle whom we simply called "Ito."

-This faux pas6 dampened our conviviality7 somewhat.
+This faux pas dampened our conviviality somewhat.
 In a way, we felt betrayed; we felt that they had grievously abused our hospitality.
 However, we ended up divided over the question of who was really whose guest.
 It was also plain that our carelessness and Clara's irrepressible inquisitiveness had contributed to the mishap.
 In fact, a short time later we realized that there wasn't a great deal of difference between what Clara did before and what she was doing now, and so we decided to overlook the incident and get on with things.
 Nevertheless, each day we became less and less sure about which side was life and which its reflection, and as one bad step leads to another, I ended up taking Clara's empty place.

 I am now much closer to them.
 I can almost hear the distant rustle of the folding and unfolding of napkins, the slight clinking of glasses and cutlery, the movement of chairs.
 The fact is that I can't tell if these sounds come from them or from us.
 I'm obviously not worried about clearing that up.
-What really troubles me, though, is that Clara doesn't seem to behave properly, with either the solemnity or with the opacity owed to her new position; I don't know how to put it.
-Even worse, the problem is that I-more than anybody else in the family-may become the target of Clara's machinations, since we were always joined by a very special affection, perhaps because we were the same age and had shared the same children's games and the first anxieties of adolescence...

-As it happens, she is doing her best to get my attention, and ever since last Monday she has been waiting for me to slip up so she can pass me a pineapple this big, admittedly a little bleached-out, but just right for making juice and also a bit sour, just as she knows I like it.
+What really troubles me, though, is that Clara doesn't seem

+- 70 to behave properly, with either the solemnity or with the opacity owed to her new position; I don't know how to put it.
+Even worse, the problem is that I-more than anybody else in the family-may become the target of Clara's machinations, since we were always joined by a very special affection, perhaps because we were the same age and had shared the same children's games and the first anxieties of adolescence... - As it happens, she is doing her best to get my attention, and ever since last Monday she has been waiting for me to slip up so she can pass me a pineapple this big, admittedly a little bleached-out, but just right for making juice and also a bit sour, just as she knows I like it.